-Budget Setting and Curriculum Resource Timetable 2022-2023
+Budget Setting and Curriculum Resource Timetable 2023-2024

-16 February 2022 Course hours and study programme composition to be agreed by Learning and Teaching Quality Team w/c 7 March and 14 March 2022 CLT and Finance and Resources Committee to consider the budgeting policy and procedures, the budget framework for 2022/23 and resource allocation. w/c 7 March 2022 Course file proformas completed with study programmes, adult skills, apprenticeships, HE and EHE provision. w/c 28 March 2022 Course file to be input to EBS and financial contributions to be considered by CLT 31 March 2022 Course file finalised and associated staffing budgets drafted 31 March 2022 Initial meetings with key staff to consider and agree parameters for budget setting including establishing resource allocations for planned new provision and priorities for 2022/23.
-Indicative values for curriculum capital and RPE to be included and then prioritised in June curriculum area reviews in accordance with curriculum plans/course file.
-22 April 2022 Meetings with budget holders complete 6 May 2022 First draft of budget completed with contribution rates calculated 9 May 2022 CLT to discuss draft budget, contributions and financial plan 16 May 2022 Second draft of budget/financial plan completed 21 June 2022 Draft budget to be considered by Finance and General Purposes Committee 6 July 2022 Present budget to Corporation for approval w/c 18 July 2022 2022/23 budgets to budget holders alongside training 1 August 2022 Close down period 12 subsidiary ledgers in Open Accounts
+8 March 2023 Course hours and study programme composition to be agreed by Learning and Teaching Quality Team w/c 6 March and 20 March 2023 CLT and Finance and Resources Committee to consider the budgeting policy and procedures, the budget framework for 2023/24 and resource allocation. w/c 13 March 2023 Course file proformas completed with study programmes, adult skills, apprenticeships, HE and EHE provision. w/c 27 March 2023 Course file to be completed by Heads of Division w/c 24 April 2023 Course file finalised and associated staffing budgets drafted.
+CLT to consider student number profile and combination rates.
+28 April 2023 Initial meetings with key staff to consider and agree parameters for budget setting including establishing resource allocations for planned new provision and priorities for 2023/24.
+Indicative values for curriculum capital and RPE to be included based on Spring CAR meetings and then prioritised in June meetings in accordance with curriculum plans/course file.
+5 May 2023 Meetings with budget holders complete 12 May 2023 First draft of budget completed with contribution rates calculated 16 May 2023 CLT to discuss draft budget, contributions and financial plan 23 May 2023 Second draft of budget/financial plan completed 27 June 2023 Draft budget to be considered by Finance and General Purposes Committee 5 July 2023 Present budget to Corporation for approval w/c 10 July 2023 2023/24 budgets to budget holders alongside training 1 August 2023 Close down period 12 subsidiary ledgers in Open Accounts